Collecting Employer Information in Volunteer Registrations

 Let’s take a look at the benefits of this particular method:

 Volunteers are likely highly engaged with your cause while actively registering for an event.
-When volunteers are in the process of signing up for an event, they are actively showing interest and commitment to your cause.
+When volunteers sign up for an event, they are actively demonstrating their interest and commitment to your cause.
 This moment of heightened engagement makes it an ideal time to gather additional information, such as employer details.

 Volunteers are already expected to provide personal information in the registration process.
-During the volunteer registration process, participants are usually asked to provide basic personal details, such as their name, contact information, and emergency contact details.
-Because they are already sharing personal information, including an additional field for employer details is a natural extension of the form—rather than an extra burden.
+During the volunteer registration process, participants are typically asked to provide basic personal details, including their name, contact information, and emergency contact information.
+Because they are already sharing personal information, including an additional field for employer details is a natural extension of the form, rather than an extra burden.

-Volunteers love having the chance to amplify their impact through workplace giving.
-Many volunteers are motivated by the opportunity to make a bigger difference, and workplace giving programs, such as volunteer grants, offer a simple way to do so.
+Volunteers appreciate the opportunity to amplify their impact through workplace giving.
+Many volunteers are motivated by the opportunity to make a greater impact, and workplace giving programs, such as volunteer grants, provide a straightforward way to do so.
 When volunteers know that their employer offers opportunities to double or triple the impact of their support, they are often eager to participate.

 Volunteers are often required to complete the request process ahead of engaging in their activities.
 When an individual wishes to use their corporate volunteer incentives (e.g., VTO), they typically need to request the time off from their employer beforehand.
-Promoting the opportunity from the start—i.e., in registrations—ensures that each volunteer has the time they need to get proper approval before the event arrives.
+Promoting the opportunity from the start, i.e., in registrations, ensures that each volunteer has the time they need to obtain proper approval before the event arrives.

 How to Collect Employer Information During the Registration Process